jlrickert/zet/docs/265/README.md

 google_analytics: G-WXQ3PHET4N
 ```

-A problem that I ran into for some themes (including hacker)
+A problem that I ran into for some themes (including hacker) is that it may still be using now deprecated google analytics.
+See [hacker theme google analytics issue](../267?T) for an example of a potential fix.

-Create the file `_includes/head-custom-google-analytics`